Khai8388/ImageClassificationCNN/README.md

 ## Gather dataset
-Before we start, the dogs-cats dataset could be downloaded from [kaggle-dataset](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data).
+Before we start, the dogs-cats dataset which contains around 25,000 images of dogs and cats could be downloaded from [kaggle-dataset](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data).
 In the file *1_GatherLocalData.ipynb*, you can change the DATADIR path to match with your kaggle folder name.
+You can open file *.ipynb* by typing in Command:

+`jupyter notebook`

 ## Build a CNN model
 The explanation for each step or substep could be found in the code.
 If you are new to CNN, please have a look [here](http://cs231n.github.io/)